jump to navigation

 All that changed when I learned how to trust my team and free fall during meetings.
 Free falling (queue Tom Petty) is decoupling the problem from your idea of how it should be solved.
 If you bring the problem to your team without a solution then you’ll get everyone’s brain working on ideas for the solution.
 When I stopped being emotionally committed to the solution, I was much more ready to listen to other ideas.
 More importantly, it was obvious to everyone else that I was more willing to listen so they were more willing to contribute and less interested in arguing.

-When I started the discussion without having picked a solution, it was obvious to everyone that their ideas would be heard.
 We had more ideas, better discussion, and better results.
 Generally, the team result was much better than my original idea and (bonus!) the team was always more willing to implement them after a free fall discussion.

 Free fall takes some practice.
 Find a buddy to help you stay on course by kicking you under the table when you’re reaching for your parachute.
 Trust me – it’s like EPO for your team (and it’s legal!).